Keratoconus Treatment Edison

 Keratoconus is a progressive eye disease that may affect one or both eyes.
 It changes the shape of the cornea from a normal round shape to one that is more elongated and conical.
 This altered shape causes visual distortions, including double images, streaking, and light sensitivity.

 What causes Keratoconus?

 An enzymatic imbalance within the cornea may cause the condition, although ophthalmologists don’t know for sure.
-The belief is that the cornea becomes more vulnerable to oxidative damages from free radicals.
+The belief is that the cornea becomes more vulnerable to oxidative damage from free radicals.
 The result is a cornea that is weak and bulges.
 Genetics may be a factor, as doctors have observed keratoconus occurring in multiple family members.
 Additionally, overexposure to ultraviolet rays, improper contact lens wear, excessive eye rubbing, and chronic eye irritations may be potential causes.

 What are the signs and symptoms of Keratoconus?

 Early symptoms of keratoconus include a long, conical corneal shape, increased nearsightedness or irregular astigmatism, and progressive, pronounced changes to your vision prescription.

 Mild cases of keratoconus may be effectively treated with glasses or contact lenses.
 In later stages, treatment options are aimed at providing adequate vision correction and eye protection.
 Treatment options include:

 - Internal or surgical options such as corneal inserts or corneal collagen cross-links

 - Corneal transplants

 At Patel Eye Associates, we generally recommend SynergEyes® hybrid contact lenses for our keratoconus patients.
 These lenses provide you with greater comfort than other types of contact lenses.